Gianik/recipe-web/README.md

 * Mobile Responsive.

 This project is just a simple project designed to have a javascript framework work with a light database like pocketbase.
+It is also using the experimental nextjs 13 new app directory where by default all pages are server side unless stated to be client.

 Thank you.